lpenz/github-workflows-update/README.md

 # github-workflows-update

-Check github workflows for actions that can be updated
+github-workflows-update reads all github workflow and checks the latest available versions of all github actions and workflow dispatches used, showing which ones can be updated and optionally updating them automatically.